 Located about two hours North of Shillong, Cherrapunji is famously – albeit inaccurately – known as the wettest place in the country.
 That honour lies with its neighbour, Mawsynram.
 Along with a breathtaking view of the East Khasi Hills, the drive up to Cherrapunji will give you the opportunity to visit the many waterfalls in Meghalaya.
 Some of them are the Seven Sisters Falls, with its seven consecutive streams, and the Nohkalikai Falls, with water so blue; it’s almost turquoise, and the tragic fable associated with it.
 For those who love trekking, make sure to stop by the many caves in the village of Mawsmai.
 They’re known for their peculiar beauty.

 In 2003, Discover India dubbed Mawlynnong as the “Cleanest Village in Asia” on account of its effortless aesthetic value.
-Located about ninety kilometres from Shillong, Mawlynnong is place of cosy thatched roofs, bamboo tree houses, and pretty filigree.
+Located about ninety kilometers from Shillong, Mawlynnong is place of cosy thatched roofs, bamboo tree houses, and pretty filigree.
 Not to mention the fact that a Living Root Bridge can be found a mere twenty-minute trek away.

 A two-hour drive from Shillong, Dawki is a small fishing village all but two kilometres away from Bangladesh.
 Meghalayan tour guides will boast to you with glee about how close this place actually is to the border.
 The primary attraction, however, is the Umngot River in Dawki.
 This spectacular river puts even some Croatian water-bodies to shame.
 Marking the natural separation between the Khasi and the Jaintia Hills, this river offers tourists kayak rides that take you as close to the Bangladeshi border as one can dare.